NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

   Format the output for `profile` according to `format`, which is a comma-separated list of keywords, see OUTPUT FORMAT below.

+#### Top printing options

+There are no options.
+This verb is really a WIP.
+The only output at the moment is a human-readable representation of how busy the node was in a given interval, giving a visual indication of load balancing.
+CSV, awk and JSON need to be implemented but are not yet.

+#### Sacct printing options

+There are no options for printing beyond `-fmt`, but a lot of selection options.

 ## MISC EXAMPLES